 - Jenny excels as an educational presenter at schools conferences, LA conferences and Headteacher conferences.

-- Jenny’s special areas of expertise include training for positive behaviour for learning, training for midday supervisors and lunchtime supervisors for calm dining halls and healthy, active playgrounds, also training for promoting social and communication skills for learning and training for mental health and wellbeing.
+- Jenny’s special areas of expertise include training for positive behaviour for learning, training for midday supervisors and lunchtime supervisors for calm dining halls and healthy, early years, active playgrounds, also training for promoting social and communication skills for learning and training for mental health and wellbeing.

 - You can see all of Jenny’s resources in her webshop.